Path Planning for Aerial Relays via Probabilistic Roadmaps: The Path Planning Problem

-\blt[movement]Note that a low $\funobj(\trajectory)$ may not be meaningful if the UE loses connectivity right after the connection is established, which can happen if the UE moves.
-This renders the connection time immaterial unless the UE is static. \end{bullets} \item\textbf{Outage time.} \begin{bullets} \blt[motivation] A natural objective when the UE is not static is the time during which it has no connectivity~\cite{khuwaja2020effect}. \blt[objective]This leads to minimizing the \emph{outage time}
+where $\minuerate$ is the target rate.
+Note that, consistent with the standard convention for the infimum, $\ttc(\trajectory)=\infty$ if $\uerate(\confpt(t),\locue(t))< \minuerate$ for all $t$. \blt[movement] \begin{changesv2} Note also that $\funobj(\trajectory)$ is not meaningful if the UE loses connectivity after the connection is established, which can happen if the UE moves.
+This renders this objective immaterial unless the UE is static. \end{changesv2} \end{bullets} \item\textbf{Outage time.} \begin{bullets} \blt[motivation] A natural objective when the UE is not static is the time during which it has no connectivity~\cite{khuwaja2020effect}. \blt[objective]This motivates minimizing the \emph{outage time}